CCDC47: Regulation and translation

 CCDC47 is regulated by the promoter GXP43413.
 The promoter is 819 base pairs in length and is highly conserved in mammals.
-Conserved binding sites in mammals which are located on this promoter include Nuclear Respiratory Factor 1 (NFR1), cAMP-responsive element binding protein (CREB), PAR b ZIP family and Sp4 Transcription Factor.
+Conserved binding sites in mammals which are located on this promoter include nuclear respiratory factor 1 (NRF1), cAMP response element-binding protein (CREB), PAR bZIP family and Sp4 transcription factor.
 NRF1 encodes a protein which homodimerizes and activates expression of key metabolic genes.
-CREB binds to cAMP response elements thereby increasing or decreasing the transcription of downstream genes while PAR b ZIP family is involved in the regulation of circadian rhythms.
+CREB binds to cAMP response elements thereby increasing or decreasing the transcription of downstream genes while PAR bZIP family is involved in the regulation of circadian rhythms.

 In regards to the mRNA, translation begins at base pair 337 and ends at 1728.
-There is a strong stem loop located in the 5' UTR region from bases 289-318 which likely is involved in regulation of the mRNA due to its close proximity to the start codon.
+There is a strong stem loop located in the 5' UTR from bases 289-318 which likely is involved in regulation of the mRNA due to its close proximity to the start codon.

 Cellular distribution

 The final protein is thought to be translated from the endoplasmic reticulum into the cytoplasm of the cell.
 The protein is anchored in the membrane of the ER at the transmembrane domain located from amino acid 137 to 165.
 The portion of the protein which extends into the cytosol is predicted to be highly phosphorylated as the protein's phosphorylation sites are conserved into the bony fish orthologs.
 Research has shown that CCDC47 is expressed in the response to an ER overload making this close proximity to the ER important.